d3ska/d3ska.github.io/_posts/2022-01-30-why-business-sometimes-doesnt-allow-for-refactoring.md

   - Business
 ---

-#### Introduce
+### Refactoring in a Business Context

-I have quite often meet with opinions that claims that business (by business I mean company) doesn't allow the programming team to refactor or just put some time to polish code.
+I have often encountered opinions that claim businesses (by businesses, I mean companies) don't allow programming teams to refactor or spend time polishing code.

-As definition stand for, refactoring is changing existing code without changing observable behavior.
-Think about it, and put yourself in business shoes, they usually don't think in same way as programmers do, they may think.
+As the definition suggests, refactoring involves changing existing code without altering observable behavior.
+Think about it and put yourself in the shoes of a businessperson, who usually doesn't think the same way as programmers do.
+They might ask:

-Why should we pay for something that we don't see result of.
-They did something wrong before and have to repair it now?
-Is it any new feature?
-What is the benefit of it?
-And answer to that is the key to success.
+"Why should we pay for something that we don't see the results of?
+Did they do something wrong before and now have to fix it?
+Is it a new feature?
+What's the benefit of it?"
+The key to success lies in answering these questions.

-Most programmers are not the best in soft skills, but you must present refactoring as something from which business would take benefits from.
-Because that's true.
+Most programmers aren't the best at soft skills, but you must present refactoring as something from which the business will benefit.
+And that's true.

-Keep in mind what do you want to optimise.
-Take some indicators that measure it and predict how it will change after refactoring.
+Keep in mind what you want to optimize.
+Identify some indicators that measure it and predict how they will change after refactoring.

-It may be time needed to deployment, to provide new feature or much faster software and much more work that employees may perform in same time.
+It could be the time needed for deployment, providing new features more quickly, or having a much faster software, allowing employees to accomplish more work in the same time.

-Those scenarios are just example, but I hope that you catch the point, for all above, business would be happy for.
+These scenarios are just examples, but I hope you get the point; for all of the above, the business would be happy.

-So to summarize, you must to 'map' programming language to business language and present benefits that will be results of refactoring.
-You don't even need to use 'refactoring' word.
+So, to summarize, you need to “map” programming language to business language and present the benefits that will result from refactoring.
+You don't even need to use the word "refactoring."
+By clearly communicating the advantages of refactoring in terms that resonate with business stakeholders, you can gain their support and make the process more widely accepted.